-Currently: Associate Professor of Ocean Exploration & Public Engagement, University of Southampton
+Currently: Associate Professor in Ocean Exploration & Public Engagement, University of Southampton

 Highest qualification: Doctorate (PhD, DPhil)

 1st UK "bathynaut" to dive more than 5 km (3.1 miles) deep in the ocean.
-Also member of the team that made the first dives by human-occupied vehicles to 1 km (0.6 miles) deep in the Antarctic, as part of the filming for the BBC's Blue Planet 2.
+Also member of the team that made the first dives by human-occupied vehicles to 1 km (0.6 miles) deep in the Antarctic, as part of the filming for the BBC's Blue Planet II.

 Science is always an adventure, and sometimes that adventure can be physical, literally immersing you in the unknown.
 I enjoy talking to people about the reality of our deep-ocean planet, now being revealed by recent exploration, and sharing some of the astounding places where science can take you.